 Read More: 5 Great Spots in Melbourne / The Great Ocean Road

 Not one that crops up in guidebooks or indeed through recommendations, but a hidden gem nonetheless.
-What all of those travel guides don’t tell you, is how you’ll feel after driving for a few hours in the Australian heat – you may well find yourself stopping off earlier than anticipated, which is exactly what happened to me.
+What all of those travel guides don’t tell you, is how you’ll feel after driving for a few hours in the Australian heat if you decide to embark upon the journey from Melbourne to Sydney.
+You may well find yourself stopping off earlier than anticipated, which is exactly what happened to me.

-Mallacoota is one of those naturally beautiful and incredibly peaceful places.
-Located in the middle of a National Park, even the drive there feels like a treat thanks to the stunning views.
-The main town doesn’t have a lot to offer, but it will all be worth it once you explore the surrounding beaches.
+Mallacoota is one of those naturally beautiful and incredibly peaceful places, perfect for a few days of R&R. Located in the middle of Croajingalong National Park; the drive itself is a treat thanks to the stunning surrounding views.
+Granted, the main town doesn’t have a great deal to offer, but I promise it’s worth it once you explore the surrounding beaches.

-We particularly enjoyed a day at Betka Beach, just be careful of the changing tides or you could find yourself stranded on your own little island for a few hours!
+We particularly enjoyed exploring Betka Beach – though it’s important to watch out for the changing tides, or you could find yourself stranded on your own private island for a few hours!

 Read More: Mallacoota

-They say that when it comes to Australia, your heart either lies with Melbourne or Sydney and I’m definitely a Sydney girl.
-For me, it’s the perfect metropolis which simultaneously offers vacation vibes.
+They say that when it comes to Australia, your heart either lies with Melbourne or Sydney.
+And I’m definitely a Sydney girl.
+For me, it’s the perfect metropolis which simultaneously offers relaxing vacation vibes.

-I also really loved the classic sightseeing spots in Sydney and the fact that you can take a ferry across the harbour.
-Not to mention there are so many amazing places to explore just outside of the City.
+Sydney highlights include the classic sightseeing spots (Sydney Opera House, Harbour Bridge etc.) and the fact that you can very easily take a ferry across the harbour rather than simply driving.
+It’s far more picturesque, not to mention… fun!
+On top of all this, there are so many amazing places to explore a stone’s throw away from the city.
 Of these, I would highly recommend a day at Bondi Beach – if only to see what all of the fuss is about.
-Plus you have to spend some time in the Blue Mountains.
+Plus you have to spend at least one day in the Blue Mountains.

 Read More: Sydney / One Day in the Blue Mountains

-I had never even heard of Bellingen Town before, and only headed over here to begin the ‘Waterfall Way’ driving route.
-So, Bellingen in itself was another pleasant surprise.
+I had never even heard of Bellingen Town before visiting, and only headed over there to begin the ‘Waterfall Way’ driving route.
+But Bellingen was an incredibly pleasant surprise nonetheless.

 The architecture reminded me of the Deep South with its Antebellum style porches.
-The whole place feels like somewhat sacred ground and was in fact named by the Pioneers as the ‘Promised Land’.
-One of my favourite parts was the old Church which had been converted into a tasteful eatery.
-From the food to the people, everything here seems so organic and wholesome.
+The whole place feels like somewhat sacred ground and was in fact named by the Pioneers as the ‘Promised Land‘.
+One of my favourite parts is the old Church which had been converted into a tasteful eatery.
+From the food to the people, the vibe here is very much organic and wholesome.

 Read More: From Bellingen to Bendemeer

 This Malibu-Esque town is a popular holiday spot within Australia.
-With ginormous modern houses to gawk at, a parade full of dreamy boutiques and eateries, plus the large beach club – the vibe here is very laid back and happy hour appears to be open to interpretation.
+With ginormous modern houses to gawk at, a parade full of dreamy boutiques and eateries, plus the rather large beach club – the whole town is very laid back and happy hour appears to be open to interpretation.

-If you’re feeling a little more adventurous, the National Park is only a short walk away on the other side of town.
-What’s so nice about Noosa is that it’s very compact, you can float around between the shops, restaurants and the beach without a care in the world; it’s all within walking distance and feels like a happy, safe little bubble to be in.
+If you’re feeling a little more adventurous, Noosa National Park is only a short walk away on the other side of town.
+What’s so nice about Noosa is that it’s very compact, you can float between the shops, restaurants and the beach without a care in the world; everything’s within walking distance and it feels like a happy, safe bubble to be in.

 Read More: Noosa

 My partner and I opted for a couples-only tour group for a slightly more serene experience to the party boats – and we couldn’t have loved it more.
-The Catamaran docks at various locations for you to explore the surrounding beaches, local wildlife and watersports.
+The catamarans dock at various locations for you to explore the surrounding beaches, local wildlife and watersports.
 Highlights?
 Whitehaven Beach and sunsets for miles.

-The really idyllic moments involve breakfast on the deck at the crack of dawn… when everyone else is quiet and the sun has just risen.
-It’s those moments which put things into perspective when you remember just how big and beautiful this world is.
+The really idyllic moments involve breakfast on the deck at the crack of dawn… when the air silent quiet and the sun has just risen.
+It’s those moments which put things into perspective, reminding you just how big and beautiful this world is.

 Famous for Peter Andre music videos and Herbal Essences Ads – Millaa Millaa feels a lot more like a tropical rainforest than you may expect.
 If you’re driving from Airlie Beach it is one long straight road, but the closer you get, the more picturesque it becomes (though a lot less straight)!

-It’s a very small town, so if you aren’t interested in Waterfalls and luscious greenery, it’s probably not for you.
+It’s a very small town, so if you aren’t interested in waterfalls and luscious greenery, it’s probably not for you.
 And if you are?
 Well, you’re in luck!
-One of the most enjoyable aspects was that even in the height of summer there are few other tourists around, so you can revel in the natural beauty of each spot without disturbance.
+One of the most enjoyable aspects is that even in the height of summer there are few other tourists around, so you can revel in the natural beauty of each spot without disturbance.

 If you aren’t headed to Cairns you will likely miss out on this jaunt, as it’s pretty far North and isn’t really a destination in itself.
 Also, it’s important to note that you will need a vehicle to travel between each waterfall, there is no way they are close enough to walk between.